idris-hackers/atom-language-idris/documentation/tutorial.md

 ## First steps

-### installation
+### Installation

 Install the `language-idris` package from the atom settings.
 The package might tell you that you need to set the path to the `idris` executable in the settings.

 Create a new file and call it `ops.idr`.
-Paste this code into you new file:
+Paste this code into your new file:

 ```idris
 module Ops